 Is there more of a risk than with other games?
 On this, I’m not so sure.
 You only have to complete an internet search for “FIFA 18 APK” and scroll down a little to find some more nefarious looking installation folders.

 So long as Epic Games continues their vocal approach to their Fortnite on Android launcher, the overwhelming majority of users should remain safe.
+Once you have Fortnite installed, you might want to take a look at how to connect a game controller to your Android device.

 That’s not to say there won’t be a sudden explosion in Fortnite-related Android malware.
 Malicious Fortnite for Android links were found alongside videos on YouTube as early as June—so pay attention to what you are downloading, and where you’re downloading it from.